rsnemmen/raspberry-pi-overclocking/readme.md

 # Quickstart

 1. Clone this repo and `cd` to the cloned dir
-2. Copy the relevant files with this command: `cp *.sh config*.txt ~`
-3. Edit `config_overclock.txt` with your overclocking settings.
+2. Edit `config_overclock.txt` with your overclocking settings.
 I took mine from the [suggested Nintendo 64 RetroPie optimization settings](https://github.com/RetroPie/RetroPie-Setup/wiki/Optimization-for-Nintendo-64)
-4. To enable overclocking, issue the command `~/overclock.sh`.
+3. To enable overclocking, issue the command `./overclock.sh`.
 This will copy `config_overclock.txt` to `/boot/config.txt` and reboot the system
-5. To revert to factory default settings after you are done overclocking, issue the command `~/normal.sh`
+4. To revert to factory default settings after you are done overclocking, issue the command `./normal.sh`

 # References